rehmanis/shopyo2/README.md

 # This project is a fork of [Shopyo](https://github.com/Abdur-rahmaanJ/shopyo).
-It more for experimenting new features
+It is more for experimenting new features